 TREATMENTS AND A BETTER UNDERSTANDING

-According to a study published in 2004 in the Journal of American Medical Association (JAMA) education, mild aerobic exercise and cognitive behaviour therapy are most effective as non-drug therapies for Fibromyalgia treatment.
+According to a study published in 2004 in the Journal of American Medical Association (JAMA) education, mild aerobic exercise, and cognitive behavior therapy are most effective as non-drug therapies for Fibromyalgia treatment.

 Studies in the Journal of Rheumatology and Arthritis and Rheumatism show that Fibromyalgia is a Mitochondrial dysfunction disease.
 These studies found a 20% reduction in ATP levels—a body energy source that is manufactured by Mitochondria in muscle cells.
 Lower levels of ATP appear in cells taken from muscle biopsies from patients diagnosed with Fibromyalgia.